-Adventure Works provides a suite of Bush Adventure Therapy (BAT) services in Australia.
+Adventure Works provides a suite of Bush Adventure Therapy (BAT), Outdoor Therapy and Outdoor Counselling services in Australia.
 Services include:

-- Bush Adventure Therapy programs and Bush Counselling for people from all walks of life
+- Bush Adventure Therapy programs, Outdoor Therapy and Outdoor Counselling for people from all walks of life

 - Training and Supervision for people working in diverse human service settings

 - Research and Program evaluations for organisations delivering innovative programs and services

 - Partnerships with individuals and groups who wish to collaborate on any project, program or idea.

 Adventure Works is operated by a small group of passionate and highly skilled people.
 The organisation emerged from a shared desire to increase the range of high quality BAT programs on offer around Australia.
 We aim to provide greater access to BAT and Outdoor Therapy so that more people benefit from this distinctive healing approach.

 Adventure Works delivers BAT programs, Outdoor Therapy and Outdoor Counselling counselling services at cost-covering rates.
 Like other social enterprises, profits drawn from our other service areas are directed towards increasing access to BAT and counselling services for people on low incomes.